 Financial support is available in the form of fee waivers, grants and scholarships.
 Complete the FAFSA or California Dream Act Application each year on October 1st to determine eligibility for the fee waiver and grants for the following academic year.
 Apply for scholarships individually.

 The Foster Youth Liaisons support current and former foster youth throughout all aspects of the community college experience.
-Contact the Foster Youth Liaisons for more information.
+Contact the Foster Youth Liaison for more information.

 Hispanic Serving Institution (HSI) Gateway to Success (G2S) Program

 The HIS G2S program is designed to increase completion and transfer rates of high-need students in STEM fields.

 The Homeless Liaison provides support and referrals to homeless students and those at-risk of becoming homeless.
 Contact the Homeless Liaison for more information.

 The ILC is a student-centered place that houses the Mathematics Learning Center and the ESL Lab where help is readily available for students.